ArafatShweiki/movies-site/README.md

 Automated checks cannot replace manual testing.
 Before release, test representative journeys with a keyboard and a screen reader, validate zoom and reflow, and confirm contrast using the final rendered interface.

+## Development and review disclosure

+The project requirements, branding, feature choices, and visual changes were directed by the student, while Codex was used to generate and revise the application source code.
+The student did **not** directly edit the source code.

+The student's hands-on work included:

+- Choosing the **Strex** name and requesting the carousel, watchlist, profile, softer palette, first-name account display, and Google sign-in
+- Configuring and activating OMDb
+- Creating and configuring the Firebase project
+- Enabling authentication providers
+- Publishing and testing Realtime Database security rules
+- Testing authentication, profiles, favourites, watchlists, data isolation, and catalogue permissions
+- Configuring Firebase Admin credentials and verifying the catalogue importer
+- Running the final tests, linter, and production build

+These contributions are documented as student-directed, AI-assisted development and manual configuration/testing, not as direct manual source-code edits.

 ## Known limitations

 - A valid OMDb key and configured Firebase project are required for full end-to-end operation.